-To use the Epson PrivateLine Support service, call (800) 637-7661 and enter the PIN on the Epson PrivateLine Support card that came with your projector.
+To use the Epson PrivateLine Support service, call (800) 637-7661 and enter the PIN on the included Epson PrivateLine Support card.
 This is the fastest way of speaking to a live representative, and it's free.
 This service is available 6 AM to 6 PM, Pacific Time, Monday through Friday, for the duration of your warranty period.